DallanQ/lotr_journeys_in_middle_earth/Reference.md

 Before starting a campaign, each hero selects their starting items and equips them.
 These items—or upgraded versions of these items—will remain equipped for the duration of the campaign.

-34.1 At the start of an adventure, a hero can have one armor (Icon of Knight armor) card, a number of item cards that have a total of two or fewer hand icons (two (icon of left hand raised) items or one (icon of left and right hands raised together) item), and one trinket (sack of coins icon) equipped.
+34.1 At the start of an adventure, a hero can have one armor (Icon of hero armor) card, a number of item cards that have a total of two or fewer hand icons (two (icon of left hand raised) items or one (icon of left and right hands raised together) item), and one trinket (sack of coins icon) equipped.

 34.2 A hero is allowed to equip multiple trinkets if they gain one or more trinkets during an adventure.